 In 2030 we will look back upon these times and tell each other how we saved the world by transitioning to agroecology, worldwide.
 This is what john Ambler said in 2011 (then Vice-President for Strategy, Oxfam America).

-Therefore, welcome to this site were you can learn all you want to know about Agroecology and how you can support the transition to sustainable food systems.
-In my book you can read how you can contribute to an acceleration of this transiton; not only in Europe and the States, also in Developing countries.
+Therefore, welcome to this site were ywe discuss how the systems transition to sustainable food systemsis taking place - here and now - and how you can ou can support it.
+In my book you can read how you can contribute to an acceleration of this transiton; not only in the western world, also in Developing countries.

 The book is available at:

 An Australian book review you can read here